ivg-design/devMirror/README.md

-# DevMirror - Browser Console Capture Extension v0.2.4
+# DevMirror - Browser Console Capture Extension v0.2.5

 **Capture 100% of browser console output using Chrome DevTools Protocol**

 DevMirror is a VS Code extension that captures ALL browser console output, network errors, security warnings, and browser events to timestamped log files.
 Perfect for debugging web applications and Adobe CEP extensions.

-## New in v0.2.4
+## New in v0.2.5

+- **Flexible puppeteer-core loading** - Supports global and project-local installations
+- **Better error messages** - Clear instructions when puppeteer-core is missing

+## v0.2.4

 - **Extension ID Fix** - Fixed extension path detection for all publisher ID variations